p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/utils/utils.md

 ## General Notes
 - These utilities are tightly integrated with IntelliJ's API and are intended for use within the Coding Aider plugin.
 - Proper error handling and logging are implemented to ensure robustness.
+- The module's design leverages the Singleton pattern for utility classes, ensuring a single instance is used throughout the application.
+- The utilities facilitate seamless integration with IntelliJ's ecosystem, enhancing the plugin's functionality and user experience.